Ahrengot/Project-Starter/readme.md

-## Project starter
+## React.js project starter
-A base template with nothing more than Bootstrap (Sass) & Underscore.js

-Gulp is used to run tasks and there's a small server that'll run your project on localhost:9000 using Connect and LiveReload.
+Branched version of the plain project starter that'll give you a quick starting point for React.js apps

 To get started, just run these commands:

 1. `$ npm install`
 2. `$ bower install`
 3. `$ gulp`

+Then head to `coffee/app-bootstrap.cjsx` to set up some routes and add your views, pages and components to the *coffee/components* folder.